 ID Function Call Sites and Loops Self Time Total Time Type Why No Vectorization Vector ISA Compiler Estimated Gain Average Trip Count Min Trip Count Max Trip Count Call Count Transformations Source Location Module _________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________ 4 [loop in setQueen at nqueens_omp.cpp:104] 20.235s 20.235s Scalar loop with multiple exits cannot be vectorized unless it meets search loop idiom criteria nqueens_omp.cpp:104 5_nqueens_omp 3 [loop in setQueen at nqueens_omp.cpp:133] 3.321s 28.714s Scalar loop control variable was found, but loop iteration count cannot be computed before executing the loop nqueens_omp.cpp:133 5_nqueens_omp 1 [loop in main$omp$parallel_for@157 at nqueens_omp.cpp:157] 0s 28.714s Scalar loop control variable was found, but loop iteration count cannot be computed before executing the loop nqueens_omp.cpp:157 5_nqueens_omp 2 [loop in main$omp$parallel_for@157 at nqueens_omp.cpp:158] 0s 28.714s Scalar loop with function call not considered an optimization candidate. nqueens_omp.cpp:158 5_nqueens_omp

-The example code provided here is suitable for this example.
+The example code provided by Intel is suitable for this example.
 To perform the roofline analysis on the code, the following example statement can be used:

 export OMP_NUM_THREADS=136 export OMP_PROC_BIND=spread export OMP_PLACES=threads srun -n 1 -c 272 --cpu-bind=sockets advixe-cl -collect roofline -project-dir $SCRATCH/Advisor_roofline -- ./3_mmult_omp